ThePrimeagen/i-fixed/git/README.md

 Branches have to all be named, with the original, author and date
     - This isn't funny, need a joke

+Know knows how the internals work
+I don't have a trades degree
+(I don't have a degree in plumbing)

 ## Categorizing Tweets

 Don't Teach In College (3)